 Overview of Lawful Permanent Resident Status

-Lawful permanent resident (LPR) in the United States is also alternatively described as 'immigrant', 'green card holder' and 'resident alien'.
-They all convey that the person has permission from immigration to reside in the U.S. permanently.
-Persons who hold LPR status may live and work wherever they wish within the U.S. and it has no effect on their current citizenship.
-LPRs, in general, have some of the same rights, privileges, and responsibilities as U.S. citizens.
-LPRs may buy/sell property, own/operate businesses and be drafted into the military if a draft is in effect.
-LPRs may not vote in government elections, nor serve on juries at trials, nor hold some elected offices or government jobs.
+Lawful permanent resident (LPR) status in the United States is also known as 'immigrant', 'green card holder' and 'permanent resident'.
+These terms all mean the same thing, that the person has permission from immigration to reside in the U.S. permanently.
 Persons holding LPR status for five years (in some instances only three) may become eligible to apply for U.S. citizenship.

 There are many categories of Lawful Permanent Resident (LPR) status and Yale sponsors only two of those which are described below.
 You will need a Yale NetID in order to access the links.

-As the name implies, the EB-1-2 OPR category can be used for teaching faculty or permanent researchers at Yale.
+As the name implies, the EB-1-B OPR category can be used for teaching faculty or permanent academic researchers at Yale.
 The eligibility standard is very high and involves detailed intensive preparation of documentary evidence to prove that the applicant has abundant outstanding academic achievements with international recognition.

 Most permanent teaching faculty find the EB-2 process easier, since it doesn’t require a lot of preparation and simply involves documenting how the department recruited and selected them to come to Yale.
 However there is a backlog in the EB-2 category for citizens of China and India, and these faculty members could apply for the EB-1-2 category if they qualify.